Best Calorie Tracking Apps 2026: MyFitnessPal, Lose It, Cronometer (and What's Better)

 To be clear: PlateLens is not a replacement for MyFitnessPal’s database breadth or Cronometer’s micronutrient depth.
 Those are still the right reasons to pick those apps.
 But for the central 2026 question — “which calorie tracking app actually gets the calorie number right” — the answer has stopped being one of the three.

 The PlateLens free tier is also the most generous in this comparison: three AI photo scans per day, full ~820K-item food database, and the barcode scanner.
-PlateLens Premium is $59.99/year and unlocks unlimited AI scans, the AI nutrition coach, the 82-nutrient micro panel, and wearable integrations.
+Premium pricing varies — switcher rates are offered to users migrating from competing apps — and unlocks unlimited AI scans, the AI nutrition coach, the 82-nutrient micro panel, and wearable integrations.

 For our broader best-of list across the entire calorie tracker app category, see our Best Calorie Tracking Apps for Weight Loss 2026 deep-dive — that one ranks PlateLens against MacroFactor, Cronometer, Lose It, MyFitnessPal, FoodNoms, FatSecret, and the rest.